waqaswhat/djangocms-redirect/docs/index.rst

 =================================================================

-Djangocms-redirect is a simple middleware inspired by the official django redirect middleware with the bonus of beeing integrated with django-cms.
+Djangocms-redirect is a simple middleware inspired by the official django redirect middleware with the benefit of beeing integrated with django-cms.

 It's possible to select the old url and the new url by searching for a django-cms page or simply by writing an url.